jemand771/latex-build/README.md

 | WARNINGS           | -Wall         | Warning options to pass to [`latexrun.py`](https://github.com/aclements/latexrun).
 Use this to silence certain warnings. |

 ## Features
+By default, all optional container features are enabled.
+See above on how to disable features you don't need.

 ### Basics
+This container uses [latexrun](https://github.com/aclements/latexrun) to build LaTeX documents which itself uses pdflatex and biber.
+It (latexrun) dertermines whether pdflatex needs to run again in order to keep compilation times low.

+When launching the container, all files in the bound path will be copied to a temporary subfolder (called `.build` by default, name is configurable) and compilation will run there.
+After that, all important output files (namely the output PDF) will be copied back to where the source files came from.
+This has the advantage of not cluttering your working directory while still telling pdflatex to use `.` as the target folder (a `cd` is done inside the container).
+Otherwise, some packages (e.g. minted) may not work properly because they can't find their cache.

 ### Diff-PDF
+This container may use [diff-pdf](https://vslavik.github.io/diff-pdf/) to generate a second PDF file highlighting the differences between the previous and current build.
+Note that this takes a couple of seconds, so if you don't need this, you should probably disable it.

 ### Pythontex
+This container can handle documents containing [PythonTeX](https://ctan.org/pkg/pythontex).
+This means that python code can be executed at LaTeX compile time.
+To achieve support for this, pdflatex and pythontex need to be run before compiling the actual document.
+This feature doesn't add much compile time if you leave it enabled without using it.

 ### Synctex
+This container can generate a `synctex.gz` file for you.
+Because all of the paths inside that file will refer to the folder structure inside the container (`/latex/.build/<bla>`), we rewrite this file by replacing all known-bound paths with their corresponding host paths.
+This way, forward and reverse synctex works for all of the local project files. (however, it doesn't work for installed packages since their location might be completely different)

+In order to use this feature, you need to set the environment variable `HOST_PATH` to the same folder you bound `/latex` to. (the part before the colon).
+If you don't set this variable, a synctex file will still be generated but it won't be usable by your editor (wrong contents/paths.
+You can use the option specified above disable synctex generation completely.